AnshC/eecs485-p3/wrapper.md

 ### Answer at least one of the two questions above {: #Q2}

-Q2b: I handled passing data in between react components using props and the react state functionality.
+I handled passing data in between react components using props and the react state functionality.
+I passed props into individual Post components, and used state functionality to dynamically update data across a component.

 ### Q3: How did your team approach the division of work for this project?
 How did that experience go? {: #Q3}

-I worked alone for this project, and effectively divided this project into 2 major chunks (rest api and client side)
+I worked alone for this project, and effectively divided this project into 2 major chunks (rest api and client side).
+I worked on the REST API early, and started the client side later on (towards the end of the project).